image source: https://www.flickr.com/photos/walter_a_aue/

 its pretty standard protocol for clients to upgrade to a more hydrating sunscreen during the winter months to make up for the chilly and windy weather-induced dehydration. let’s start with the least moisturizing spf’s, and work our way up to our most moisturizing spf’s.

 if you are using one of the tizo spf 40 sunscreens, youngblood mineral powder (either pressed or loose) or illuminare liquid foundations (moisturizing or concealing formulas), you can layer your hydrating gel or hydrating cream underneath. the next level up in moisture (after the tizo spf 40) would be the beyond complexion daily spf 30, our lightest moisturizing spf. the most moisturizing spf we have is our safeguard spf 40. if you are super dry, you can massage in a little extra safeguard into the skin. or, layer your hydrating cream, hydrating gel or just 2-3 drops of safflower or sunflower oil directly onto your skin, underneath any sunscreen for an instant moisture boost. remember, you don’t have to moisturize extra all over if you don’t need to, you can spot-treat-moisturize where you need it, then put your SPF all over, on top.

 goji berry yogurt mask

-to bring a spa-like experience home, you can also try out the goji berry yogurt mask from arizona-based skincare company, skinscript. this is the same moisturizing mask we use in the treatment room when clients are not fit to peel, and need healing moisture.
+if you’re STILL dry (or just want to protect your skincare investment and do a little extra for yourself!), bring the spa-like experience home with the goji berry yogurt mask from arizona-based skincare company, skinscript. this is the same moisturizing mask we use in the treatment room when clients are not fit to peel, and need healing moisture.

 it’s easy to use – after cleansing, icing and toning, apply a generous amount onto the skin (at least a teaspoon all over the face, extra for neck and chest) and leave for 15-30 minutes. then, gently rinse off and moisturize. you can do this as many times per week as you like, and for extra zing – store it in the fridge for a cooling + moisturizing treat.

 internally (like, in your body AND in your home)